MediaComem/comem-archidep/subjects/unix-networking/README.md

 <!-- slide-container -->

-For example, a client may open 3 simultaneous TCP connections to a server:
+For example, a client may open 4 simultaneous TCP connections to a server:

 * On port 22 to connect with an SSH client.
 * On port 25 to retrieve mails with the SMTP protocol.
 * On port 80 to request a web page with a browser using the HTTP protocol.
+* On port 80 (again) to simultaneously retrieve a JavaScript file using the HTTP protocol.

 #### Registered port numbers